 “How did your dog get out onto the road?” he demanded, looking at the traffic as it piled up south of us, blocked by her car, then his.

 “Not my dog.
 She was running on the highway.
 Someone was going to hit her or swerve into someone else.
 We stopped to prevent a wreck,” I said virtuously.
 I didn’t tell him how awed I was by Trudi’s deft polo-player maneuver, her spontaneous decision to risk being broadsided by hundreds of northbound vehicles traveling at 75 miles an hour, to save a badly dressed terrier.

 I looked at the trembling dog’s ill-fitting pink rayon jacket.
 “She must have an owner, officer.”

-Seated in the back seat behind a metal grill a man sat with his hands cuffed behind him.
-When he saw the little dog he smiled and tried to reach toward her.
+In the police car’s back seat, behind a metal grill, sat a man with his hands cuffed behind him.
+He smiled and tried to reach toward the little dog.
 The policeman grabbed my shoulder and pulled me back.